 During the 1920s, the saying ‘monkey see, monkey do’ was quite commonly used, and this saying couldn’t make any more sense than exactly as it does here, in this situation.
 They love you, and they learn to behave as you do, your pet is more than animal, they are like children.
 What you do they try to follow, hence it is better that you don’t alarm them by giving off the wrong signals.

 Dogs are genuinely very trusting, and they can follow your lead.
 This also makes them prime suspects to be tricked by their owners.
 I know this is certainly not what any dog lover would do, but sometimes you need to outsmart them.
 This is where you can use their nature to follow you to distract them.

 Some dogs might become too excited and would like to jump on your guest, and this is understandable as a lot of them would like to play as they can be very friendly.
 But you have to calm them down and avoid risking your friends or guests from being annoyed.
-Visit observer to know more about dogs and their fears.
+Visit pet resources to know more about dogs and their fears.

 There are a lot of ways that you can make them busy, toys are best, or playing a game they know can also serve as a distraction.
 These days there are a lot of stuffed kongs available in the market, and there is hardly any dog out there who simply wouldn’t love to have a treat.

 This is probably not the ideal solution that you would like to follow through with.
 However, it can certainly get you the outcomes that you seek.
 Isolating your dog is a good choice in an emergency, but at the same time, you are robbing your mutt and yourself with the learning of a lifetime.
 Isolation is not always the answer in many situations, especially if you consider an outdoor setting.